shreeratn/Mask-detection-COVID/README.md

 <!-- ABOUT THE PROJECT -->
-## About The Project
+## About the Project

 <!-- [![Product Name Screen Shot][product-screenshot]](https://example.com) -->

-This COVID-19 pandemic has raised many concerns regarding health and our environment and inorder to stop them from spreading is wearking mask in public places.
-Therefore this issue inorder to be addressed efficiently cannot be possible by humans single handedly.
+This COVID-19 pandemic has raised many concerns regarding health and our environment and to stop them from spreading is wearing mask in public places.
+Therefore, this issue to be addressed efficiently cannot be possible by humans single handedly.

 Here's why:

 * Even if a team of people are gathered it would be difficult to keep a note of all people not wearing masks
-* Manual labour can be reduced and thus reduing the price of expenditure on hiring more people for a job which can be accomplished by machine
+* Manual labor can be reduced and thus reducing the price of expenditure on hiring more people for a job which can be accomplished by machine
-* This can not only be used for mask detection but can be tweaked a bit and then used for attendance manager in workplaces or schools, etc
+* This can not only be used for mask detection but can be tweaked a bit and then used for attendance manager in workplaces or schools, etc.

+Of course, no machine can be perfected completely but this detector has accuracy of over 90% and can learn from the usage too.

 Of course, no machine can be perfected completly but this detector has accuracy of over 90% and can learn from the usage too.